-Angelman syndrome is a genetic condition that affects the nervous system and causes severe physical and learning disabilities.
+Angelman syndrome is a rare genetic condition that affects the nervous system and causes severe physical and learning disabilities.

 A person with Angelman syndrome will have a near-normal life expectancy, but they will need support throughout their life.

 A child with Angelman syndrome will begin to show signs of delayed development at around 6 to 12 months of age, such as being unable to sit unsupported or make babbling noises.

 Later, they may not speak at all or may only be able to say a few words.
 However, most children with Angelman syndrome will be able to communicate using gestures, signs or other systems.

 The movement of a child with Angelman syndrome will also be affected.
 They may have difficulty walking because of issues with balance and co-ordination (ataxia).
 Their arms may tremble or make jerky movements, and their legs may be stiff.

 Several distinctive behaviours are associated with Angelman syndrome, although a child with the condition may not have all of these behaviours.
 They include: